Police Quest: Collections and re-releases

-Sierra's first re-release of the games in a collection was in 1995 as Daryl F. Gates' Police Quest Collection: The Four Most Wanted.
+The first re-release of the games in a collection was made in 1995 as Daryl F. Gates' Police Quest Collection: The Four Most Wanted.
 The package was released under the Daryl F. Gates' Police Quest series title, to cash in on the then newly released Daryl F. Gates' Police Quest: SWAT.
 Extras included behind the scenes history with the game creators, an abridged copy of the L.A. department police manual, and a video interview with Daryl F. Gates.

-The second re-release collection was released in 1997 as Police Quest Collection Series.
+The second re-release collection was made in 1997 as Police Quest Collection Series.
 It contained Police Quest 1–3, Open Season, and SWAT.
 It also included the Daryl Gates interview and the documentation from the previous collection.

 The two Police Quest: SWAT games were re-released in 1999 in a collection called Police Quest: SWAT Force.

-The third re-release collection was released in 2000, as the "SWAT Career Pack" which included all six Police Quests: 1–3, Open Season, SWAT, and SWAT 2.
+The third re-release collection was made in 2000, as the "SWAT Career Pack" which included all six Police Quest games: 1–3, Open Season, SWAT, and SWAT 2.
 It also included a demo for SWAT 3: Close Quarters Battle.

 In 2003, the first three SWAT games were released in the Police Quest: SWAT Generation compilation.

 In September 2006, Vivendi Games released Police Quest Collection: Step Behind the Badge, including the first four Police Quest games, minus the original AGI version of PQ1.
 The package included the DOSBox emulator for compatibility with Windows XP.

 Since January 18, 2011, the Police Quest 1–4 and Police Quest: SWAT 1 & 2 packs are internationally available at GOG.com in the form of digital downloads.
 The 2.0 installer for the Police Quest 1–4 pack added in the original EGA version of PQ1.
 In 2017, SWAT 3 and SWAT 4 were both added to GOG.
 A community-driven online backend is available for SWAT 4's multiplayer after the shut down of Gamespy.